Shenn299/HEIGVD-TWEB-FreasyPoll/README.md

 # FreasyPoll

 `FreasyPoll` is a free and easy, interactive online poll.
+A presenter can easily create a poll room, then he will add one or some quesions.
+Each question will always have three possibilities of response but only one is correct.

 The presentation page & the web app are available [here](https://shenn299.github.io/HEIGVD-TWEB-FreasyPoll/)